controlpaths/verilog_parser/README.md

 ```
 outputdir ../example/doc
 ```
+- **wireandreg**: When this instruction is present in config file, wires and registers are added to documentation.
+Otherwise wires and registers are no added.
+- **logo**: This instruction is used to use a logo on all markdown documents.
+Instruction must be followed by the path to logo from the markdown output file, since this file is who has to read it.

 ### Calling parser from terminal.
 Parser is designed to be called from terminal.
 Call need one argument for set the configuration file path.
 This argument is mandatory, and the script will repor a error (Err1: Function needs a config file) if this argument is missing.
 ```